BonneGueule x Maharishi: our olive “Custom pant”

 Aside: the DPM book

-Impossible to present Maharishi without talking about Hardy Blechman's now legendary book: the DPM Book .
-Considered the ultimate camo bible , the aim of this book is, once again, to break the “camo = war” conflation and give it meaning again as a hymn to the beauty of nature.
+It is impossible to present Maharishi without mentioning Hardy Blechman's legendary book: the DPM Book .
+Considered the ultimate bible of camo , the aim of this book is, once again, to break the "camo = war" amalgam and to give it meaning again as a hymn to the beauty of nature.

-Hardy will meticulously list most of the existing camouflages and describe their history in great detail, while never failing to remind us that camo comes from nature and animals.
+Hardy will meticulously list most of the existing camouflages and describe their history in great detail, while never failing to point out that camo comes from nature and animals.

 It is also full of anecdotes.
 We will learn in particular that one of the very first camo patterns was painted by a Frenchman, Eugène Corbin, or that the US Army, after the Cold War, sold all its surplus clothing to the surrounding area, including to the Taliban.
-It was not until September 11, and seeing with horror that Osama Bin Laden wore US military clothing in his videos, for the US army to stop this practice.
+It was not until September 11, and seeing with horror that Osama Bin Laden wore US military clothing in his videos, that the US Army stopped this practice.

 dpm book maharishi